ericbmerritt/blog/_posts/2011-09-21-commit-hygiene-and-git.md

 message in both the short commit description and the long.
 When you look at the output of 'git log' the commits displayed there should present a linear history of change that resulted in the current point of development.
-At the root of things the commit history is a consumable part of your commit output.
+At the root of things, the commit history is a consumable part of your commit output.

 A good commit should have all of the following features.

-- Its focused on a single point of change
+- It's focused on a single point of change
 - The first line of the commit message accurately summarizes the change
-- The long description goes into the detail as to why the change was made and further detail on what changes where made.
+- The long description goes into the detail as to why the change was made and further detail on what changes were made.
 If the first line is sufficient then this line is optional

 Why is it Important?
 --------------------

 It takes time and effort to clean up your patches and get them into a publishable, well-factored state.
-Effort that many people don't want to expend.
+That is the effort that many people don't want to expend.
 If that's the case why do it?

 ### Do it so code reviews are easier

-A single patch focused on a single unit of change is much easier to review and discuss then a single change spread over a number of patches or a single patch that contains a large number of unrelated changes.
+A single patch focused on a single unit of change is much easier to review and discuss than a single change spread over some patches or a single patch that contains a large number of unrelated changes.